wbollock/linux-deployment-scripts/Docker/Crest/README.md

 The resource is fetched using `wget $thing`, which is installed only if a resource is specified.

-### What command can I use?
+### What commands can be used?

 Use can suppply any command, which is run as provided.
 This allows you to run `docker run` with your own parameters, `docker-compose up`, or anything else.

-### Can I run this standalone / unattended / as part of something else?
+### Can this be run this standalone / unattended / as part of something else?

-Yes.
 This script contains `read` statements to prompt you for anything not already set in the environment.
 The only thing not prompted is `$RESOURCE`, because it's optional.
 If you want to specify `$RESOURCE`, set it in the environment or declare it on the command line and it will be used.